-The Clinical Skills Training Grant supports the adaptation and expansion of existing clinical skills training content so that it is publicly available and free-to-use.
-This grant program provides financial support for institutions, programs, and organizations to edit, improve, and publish existing clinical skills training content.
-The content will enable health care workers to freely learn, practice, and self-assess specific clinical procedural skills.
+The SELF: Clinical Skills Training Grant supports the adaptation and expansion of existing clinical skills training content so that it is publicly available and free-to-use.
+This grant program provides financial support for non-profit organizations and academic institutions to edit, improve, and publish existing clinical skills training content.
+Such content will enable health care workers to independently learn, practice, and self-assess specific clinical procedural skills.

 The Intuitive Foundation recognizes that new approaches to training health care workers are needed to reduce the global burden of disease and suffering.
 In low- and middle-income countries in particular, barriers such as availability and cost can limit access to traditional clinical training opportunities.
 Clinicians have limited opportunities to learn and practice new skills once they have left the training environment.
 Too many clinicians learn new skills on patients without an opportunity for skills assessment and improvement.

-To address these problems, the Intuitive Foundation is offering two grant programs that build upon the Global Surgical Training Challenge.
-These programs aim to support the development and evaluation of open-source clinical skill training content that can be learned anywhere and at any point in the clinician’s career.
-These programs are this Clinical Skills Training Grant and a follow-on Training Module Clinical Evaluation Grant.
+To address these problems, the Intuitive Foundation funds SELF: Clinical Skills Training Grant, which is an evolution of the Global Surgical Training Challenge.
+The SELF: Clinical Skills Training Grant aim to support the development and evaluation of open-source clinical skill training modules that can be learned anywhere and at any point in the clinician’s career.

 What we’re looking for